 4. DHA Activates BDNF

 Brain-derived neurotrophic factor (BDNF) is the brain’s growth hormone.
 It’s a protein responsible for producing new brain cells and strengthening existing ones.

 As a person gets older, their BDNF levels start to decline naturally.
-In terms of dietary options, DHA has the ability to turn on the brain’s BDNF.
+In terms of dietary options, DHA can turn on the brain’s BDNF.

-The link between BDNF and exercise has been known for some time now and when you add in foods that supplement the diet with DHA, it becomes easier to up your BDNF levels as well.
+The link between BDNF and exercise has been known for some time now, and when you add in foods that supplement the diet with DHA, it becomes easier to up your BDNF levels as well.

 The other area where DHA seems very important is in supporting eye health.
 DHA accounts for more than one-third of the fatty acids found in the retina.